Corpus Christi Water Quality at a Glance

 Is Corpus Christi Water Safe to Drink?

-Generally Yes – Corpus Christi maintains a Superior Public Water System designation and exceeds all federal and state standards.
-However, the city faces severe drought conditions with Stage 3 water restrictions and emerging concerns about PFAS contamination in harbor water.
-Disinfection byproducts like bromoform exceed health guidelines in some testing.
+Generally Yes — Corpus Christi maintains a Superior Public Water System designation and meets all federal and state standards.
+However, the city continues to face severe drought conditions with Stage 3 water restrictions and ongoing concerns about PFAS contamination in harbour water.
+Disinfection byproducts including bromoform exceed health guidelines in some independent testing.
+See our Texas water quality overview and our water filter guide for further context.

 ⚠️ Key Concerns for Corpus Christi Residents

-- Disinfection Byproducts: Bromoform and bromodichloromethane levels exceed health guidelines, increasing cancer risk
+• Disinfection Byproducts: Bromoform and bromodichloromethane levels exceed EWG health guidelines in some testing, increasing long-term cancer risk

 Read the full report below for detailed analysis, drought impacts, and actionable recommendations for Corpus Christi residents.

-Corpus Christi – Texas – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Corpus Christi – Texas – Water Quality Report 2026: PFAS Testing, Infrastructure Concerns & Safety Across Your City

 Corpus Christi’s Water Utilities Department serves over 500,000 residents across the city and surrounding communities in the Coastal Bend region.
 The utility manages extensive water infrastructure, operates the O.N.
-Stevens Water Treatment Plant, and delivers an average of 100 million gallons daily to this growing Gulf Coast community currently under Stage 3 drought restrictions.
+Stevens Water Treatment Plant, and delivers an average of 100 million gallons daily to this growing Gulf Coast community — a community that remains under Stage 3 drought restrictions heading into 2026.
+For a broader view of water quality challenges across the state, see our Texas water quality guide.

-Unlike many Texas cities that rely on groundwater, Corpus Christi draws its drinking water exclusively from surface water sources, primarily the Nueces River System including Lake Corpus Christi and Choke Canyon Reservoir, with the Colorado River via Lake Texana serving as a supplemental supply.
+Unlike many Texas cities that rely on groundwater, Corpus Christi draws its drinking water exclusively from surface water sources — primarily the Nueces River System including Lake Corpus Christi and Choke Canyon Reservoir, with the Colorado River via Lake Texana serving as a supplemental supply.
 This network of reservoirs provides resilience during drought periods common to South Texas.
 With average annual rainfall of approximately 32 inches, Corpus Christi balances variable precipitation patterns with careful conservation practices.
-The city has undertaken significant water system upgrades following water quality challenges in 2015-2016, investing over $450 million in infrastructure improvements including water main replacements, treatment plant modernization, and the development of a seawater desalination program to add supply diversity for this critical Gulf Coast industrial and tourism center facing severe drought conditions.
+The city has undertaken significant water system upgrades following water quality challenges in 2015–2016, investing over $450 million in infrastructure improvements including water main replacements, treatment plant modernisation, and the development of a seawater desalination programme to add supply diversity for this critical Gulf Coast industrial and tourism centre facing severe drought conditions.

 Latest Testing Results

-- Compliance Status: Corpus Christi’s water meets all federal and state drinking water standards, maintaining full compliance with EPA and Texas Commission on Environmental Quality (TCEQ) regulations and earning Superior Public Water System designation.
+• Compliance Status: Corpus Christi’s water meets all federal and state drinking water standards, maintaining full compliance with EPA and Texas Commission on Environmental Quality (TCEQ) regulations and retaining its Superior Public Water System designation.

 Surface Water Supply

-- Nueces River System: Primary source (approximately 50% of current supply during drought) including Lake Corpus Christi and Choke Canyon Reservoir, providing 85 billion gallons of storage capacity but currently at only 17.4% combined capacity.
+• Nueces River System: Primary source (approximately 50% of current supply during drought) including Lake Corpus Christi and Choke Canyon Reservoir, providing 85 billion gallons of combined storage capacity — currently below 25% combined capacity due to sustained drought conditions.

-- Drought Contingency: Comprehensive five-stage drought response plan with specific triggers based on combined reservoir levels, currently operating under Stage 3 restrictions due to severe drought conditions.
+• Drought Contingency: Comprehensive five-stage drought response plan with specific triggers based on combined reservoir levels; currently operating under Stage 3 restrictions with significant mandatory usage limitations for residential and commercial customers.

 Treatment Excellence

-- O.N.
-Stevens Water Treatment Plant: Recently upgraded facility utilizing coagulation, sedimentation, filtration, and disinfection, with current capacity of 167 million gallons per day and planned expansion to approximately 200 million gallons per day.
+• O.N.
+Stevens Water Treatment Plant: Recently upgraded facility utilising coagulation, sedimentation, filtration, and disinfection, with current capacity of 167 million gallons per day and planned expansion to approximately 200 million gallons per day.

-- Corrosion Control: Optimized pH adjustment and phosphate inhibitor addition to prevent corrosion in the distribution system, with continuous monitoring to maintain water stability.
+• Corrosion Control: Optimised pH adjustment and phosphate inhibitor addition to prevent pipe corrosion, with continuous monitoring to maintain water stability throughout the distribution network.

 Infrastructure Transformation

-- Water System Improvement Program: $450 million investment in water infrastructure upgrades including treatment, transmission, and distribution improvements to address aging infrastructure and enhance water quality.
+• Water System Improvement Programme: $450 million investment in water infrastructure upgrades including treatment, transmission, and distribution improvements to address ageing infrastructure and enhance water quality.

-- Pipeline Replacement: Accelerated program replacing aging asbestos-cement and cast iron water mains, with priority for areas with water quality concerns or frequent breaks.
+• Pipeline Replacement: Accelerated programme replacing ageing asbestos-cement and cast iron water mains, with priority for areas with water quality concerns or frequent breaks; over 60 miles replaced since 2017.

-- Desalination Development: Progress on seawater desalination project to diversify water supply portfolio, with two permits secured and site selection underway for a 20 million gallon per day facility, though facing PFAS contamination concerns in harbor water.
+• Desalination Development: Progress on seawater desalination project to diversify water supply portfolio, with two permits secured and site selection underway for a 20 million gallon per day facility — though facing ongoing PFAS contamination concerns in harbour water that must be resolved before the project can advance.
+Compare how other major Texas cities like Houston, San Antonio, and Dallas are addressing supply resilience.

 Coastal Resilience Planning

 Corpus Christi has developed a comprehensive water resilience strategy addressing the unique challenges of its Gulf Coast location and susceptibility to tropical weather systems.
 The city’s “Water Supply Diversification Plan” and “Coastal Resiliency Master Plan” include measures to protect critical infrastructure from storm surge, enhance backup power capabilities, and ensure rapid service restoration following hurricane impacts.
 The utility has implemented automated distribution system controls that can isolate damaged segments and reroute water flow during emergencies.
 Corpus Christi’s water management approach now balances ecosystem needs with human consumption through environmental flow provisions for the Nueces Estuary.
-The city’s forward-looking planning emphasizes supply diversification with the development of alternative sources including seawater desalination and aquifer storage and recovery to reduce vulnerability to drought and strengthen overall system resilience against increasingly severe climate-driven disruptions.
+The city’s forward-looking planning emphasises supply diversification — including seawater desalination and aquifer storage and recovery — to reduce vulnerability to drought and strengthen overall system resilience against increasingly severe climate-driven disruptions.
+For the latest on active water advisories anywhere in the US, see our live boil water notice tracker.

 Recommendations for Corpus Christi Residents